JAlcocerT/JAlcocerT/content/blog/selfhst-0325.md

 ### Authentication

+There are ways to put layers of authentication between the proxies and our apps.

+So that we can authenticate who can login to the services behind them.

+Pretty awsome.

 <!--
 https://www.youtube.com/watch?v=ywQVe9ikcVI
 -->

 {{< youtube "ywQVe9ikcVI" >}}

-Forward Auth
+Forward Auth...?

+Thats another story.

+And scope for another post!

 ### Immich

-My previous go to solution with: Syncthing + PiGallery works perfectly.
+My previous go to solution with: Syncthing + PiGallery, which works perfectly and avoid having a database to backup!

 But among all the Photo Tools I reviewed/tried recently, Immich is the one I tried with the **best mobile app experience**.